Icarus paradox: Xerox

 Xerox is a case study on how strategic frames can blind the management from changes in the market environment.

 In the 1970s, Xerox's management analysed the market and singled out IBM and Kodak as their main competitors.
 This mind-set helped Xerox defend its market share.
 However, Xerox was so focused on IBM and Kodak that it ignored the threat of new entrants: Canon, Ricoh and Sevin.
 These newcomers targeted the lower-end market and niche segments to sell their high-quality copiers, surely establishing their positions.

 Xerox's manufacturing process, and hence product prices, were costly and the quality of their products were subpar relative to the competition.
 It also suffered from its highly autocratic management.
 As a result of this, return on assets fell to less than 8% and marketshare in copiers came down sharply from 86% in 1974 to just 17% in 1984.
 Between 1980 and 1984, Xerox's profits decreased from $1.15 billion to $290 million.

 In 1982, David T. Kearns took over as CEO and quickly launched initiatives to hedge their share losses – cutting costs and reinforced quality control through its benchmarking program – and was successful.

 However, it then became so focused on battling the Japanese that Xerox was unprepared to fight the upcoming war waged for the personal computer.
-While Xerox's Palo Alto Research Centre pioneered several technologies that impelled the rise of the personal computer (the mouse and the graphical user interface), Xerox did not grab the new opportunities this posed as they were outside its strategic frames.
+While Xerox's Palo Alto Research Center pioneered several technologies that impelled the rise of the personal computer (the mouse and the graphical user interface), Xerox did not grab the new opportunities this posed as they were outside its strategic frames.